oivron/coding-without-seeing/README.md

 # a11y-coding

+## Can visually impaired people code?

-Testing different source code editors for accessibility.
+Evaluation of different coding tools for accessibility.

 Please see [Wiki](https://github.com/oivron/a11y-coding/wiki) for details.
 NB Document in Norwegian.